 Payday loans typically average a few hundred dollars.
 If you need more money for a major purchase, you would need multiple payday loans—which is not a good idea.

 A pawn shop loan is a secured loan option obtained at a pawn shop.
 A pawn shop, also called a pawnbrokers shop, offers loans based on a small percentage of the value of the asset you use as collateral.

 Typically people pawn jewelry, electronics, instruments, power tools, and more.
 If the loan is not repaid to the lender on time, the store sells the asset.

 The cons of a pawn shop loan include high-interest rates and short repayment terms.
 The monthly payment amount is usually high because borrowers don’t receive a lot of time for repayment.
 And since the loan amount is based on the asset you use, you may not receive as much money as you need with only one asset.

-Pawn shop loans can be incredibly inconvenient even though funding is relatively quick.
+A Pawn shop loan can be incredibly inconvenient even though funding is relatively quick.
 Plus, if you don’t repay on time you can lose your collateral.

 Car Title Loans